shogowada/statictags/README.md

 However, if it is a custom attribute that's specific to your application, we'd recommend [extending Static Tags](#extending-static-tags) so that you get full benefit of the Scala's strong type system.

-If it is a common attribute that's missing in the library, we'd appreciate if you could [create an issue](https://github.com/shogowada/statictags/issues) or PR.
+If it is a standard attribute that's missing in the library, we'd appreciate if you could [create an issue](https://github.com/shogowada/statictags/issues) or PR.

 ## Extending Static Tags